-Increasing shareholder expectations for detailed commercial analysis through a comprehensive paper trail means steadily increasing Compensation Committee administration but this “busy work” must not be allowed to impede effective governance.
+Increasing shareholder expectations for disclosure of analysis require a comprehensive paper trail meaning steadily increasing Compensation Committee administration but this “busy work” must not be allowed to impede effective governance.

 Ensuring that issues are visited once (and not at every meeting), proposals are clearly explained and report the views of all stakeholders, and following approval, immediately update policy documents used to shape implementation.
 These are not new challenges for Compensation Committees, tried and tested tools are available that can be scaled to allow Committees to focus on oversight rather than the weeds.

 We would enjoy sharing more of our thoughts on how to improve the effectiveness of executive pay oversight by calling the number below or emailing us here.